spatie/laravel-csp/README.md

     /*
     |--------------------------------------------------------------------------
-    | Content Security Policy Setups
+    | Content Security Policy Setup
     |--------------------------------------------------------------------------
     |
-    | Here are some common Content Security Policy setups you can use in your
+    | Here are you can specify a Content Security Policy profile class that
-    | application.
-The default setup is the strictest to be safe.
-A custom
+    | will be used by the middleware.
+The default setup is the strictest
-    | setup can be declared here below and controlled in the .env file.
+    | setup.
+By setting CSP in the .env file to false you disable it.
     |
     */

     'enabled' => env('CSP', true),

-    'csp_profile' => \Spatie\LaravelCsp\Profile\Basic::class,
+    'csp_profile' => \Spatie\LaravelCsp\Profile\Strict::class,

 ];
 ```